jwood000/RcppAlgos/README.md

 * `primeSieve` - Generates all primes less than a billion in just over 1 second
 * `primeCount` -  Counts the number of primes below a trillion in under 0.5 seconds.
 * `comboGeneral`/`permuteGeneral` - Generate all combinations/permutations of a vector (including [multisets](https://en.wikipedia.org/wiki/Multiset)) meeting specific criteria.
-    - Produce results in parallel using the `Parallel` argument.
+    - Produce results in parallel using the `Parallel` argument (**development version only**).
 You can also apply each of the five compiled functions given by the argument `constraintFun` in parallel as well.
 E.g. Obtaining the row sums of all combinations:
         - `comboGeneral(20, 10, constraintFun = "sum", Parallel = TRUE)`
     - Alternatively, the arguments `lower` and `upper` make it possible to generate combinations/permutations in chunks allowing for parallelization via the package `parallel`.
 This is convenient when you want to apply a custom function to the output in parallel as well (see this [stackoverflow post](https://stackoverflow.com/a/51595866/4408538) for a use case).
     - GMP support allows for exploration of combinations/permutations of vectors with many elements.